whitesnowx/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the sort mechanism behaves at each step.

 Step 1.
-Initially, the `SortedList` is initialized with a null comparator when the model loads.
+The user enters **“sort n/”** to sort the list by their name.

 Step 2.
-The user enter **“sort n/”** to sort the list by their name.

-Step 3.
-The Logic manager takes this command text and calls `StaffBookParser.parseCommand("sort n/")` and identifies the sort command.
+The `LogicManager` takes this command text and calls `StaffBookParser.parseCommand("sort n/")` and identifies the sort command.
 It then creates a new instance of `SortCommandParser` to `parse(“n/”)` on the attribute.

-Step 4. `SortCommandParser.parse(“n/”)` then constructs a SortCommand with the appropriate attribute comparator, `NAME_COMPARATOR`.
+Step 3. `SortCommandParser.parse(“n/”)` then constructs a SortCommand with the appropriate attribute comparator, `NameComparator`.

-Step 5.
-The SortCommand is returned to Logic manager which calls on its `execute()` to return a `CommandResult()`.
-During its execution, `ModelManager.updateSortedList(NameComparator)` is invoked which updates the model to show the list of persons being sorted by name.
+Step 4.
+The `SortCommand` is returned to Logic manager which calls on its `execute()` to return a `CommandResult()`.
+During its execution, `ModelManager.updateSortedPersonList(NameComparator)` is invoked which updates the model to show the list of persons being sorted by name.

 The sequence diagram for executing a **"sort n/"** is shown below: